Blake-Madden/i18n-check/README.md

 i18n-check C:\src\wxWidgets\samples -q --enable=suspectL10NUsage,suspectL10NString
 ```

-This example will exclude multiple folders and output the results to "WDVresults.txt."
+This example will exclude multiple folders and output the results to "WDVResults.txt."

 ```shellscript
 i18n-check C:\src\Wisteria-dataviz\src --ignore=import,i18n-check,wxsimplejson,math,easyexif,debug,utfcpp,CRCpp -o WDVresults.txt
 ```

-# Github Action
+# GitHub Action

-You can also create an `i18n-check` Github action to make it part of your CI.
+You can also create an `i18n-check` GitHub action to make it part of your CI.
 For example, create a new workflow called "i18n-check.yml" and enter the following:

 ```shellscript